hansbuehler/deephedging/README.md

         import tensorflow_probability as tfp # ensure this does not fail print("TF version %s.
 Num GPUs Available: %ld" % (tf.__version__, len(tf.config.list_physical_devices('GPU')) ))

-### GPU

-In order to run on GPU you must have installed the correct CUDA and cuDNN drivers, see [here](https://www.tensorflow.org/install/source#gpu).
-Once you have identified the correct drivers, use

-        conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1

-Run the code above (*) to check whether it picked up your GPU.
-Make sure you have one on the instance you are working on.
-<i>Note that Deep Hedging does not benefit much from GPU use.</i>

 ### AWS SageMaker